alpacahq/alpaca-ts/README.md

 > **New!**
 > Support for the Market Data API v2 is here.
-This library's version has been
-> incremented to `5.1.5-beta` as some breaking changes were made to the
-> `AlpacaStream` class.
-It will remain `beta` until Alpaca marks a stable
-> version of the data API.
+Legacy v1 methods are also included.

 # alpaca